wazo-platform/wazo-doc/source/administration/provisioning/devices.rst

 Official support
 ================

-The provisioning plugins of these phones will be supported through each XiVO version.
-Already supported features will remain so.
+XiVO provides official support for the following phones.
+These phones will be supported across upgrades and phone features are guaranteed to be supported on the latest version.

 Aastra
 ------